Pitbull (rapper): 2012–2013: Global Warming, Meltdown & Men in Black 3

+In April 2013, Pitbull released "Open Letter (Freestyle)" in response to the controversy surrounding Jay-Z and Beyoncé's trip to Cuba, using the track to voice support for the couple while engaging with Cuban-American political identity and taking aim at Senator Marco Rubio's criticism of the visit.

 He released his song "Feel This Moment" featuring Christina Aguilera on January 18, 2013, and they performed it live at the 2013 Billboard Music Awards, as well as on the fourth season of The Voice.
 The song was a commercial success, peaking at No. 8 on the Billboard Hot 100.
 Later he released the final single from his Global Warming album, Outta Nowhere featuring Danny Mercer, in late May.
 At the 2013 Latin Grammy Awards, Pitbull won the award for Best Urban Performance for his song "Echa Pa'lla (Manos Pa'rriba)".

 Pitbull announced via Twitter that he would release the extended play to his studio album Global Warming, named Global Warming: Meltdown on November 25, featuring guest appearances from Kesha, Kelly Rowland, Inna, Mohombi and Mayer Hawthorne.
 The lead single, "Timber", featuring recording artist and tourmate Kesha, was released on October 7.
 The song peaked at No. 1 on the Billboard Hot 100 in 18 countries.

 Pitbull was featured on the early summer single "Live It Up", marking his third collaboration with Jennifer Lopez and Redone.
 Lopez and Pitbull performed the song at the Billboard Music Awards, American Idol and Premios Juventud.
 He also made album appearances for Priyanka Chopra, Flo Rida, Jessica Mauboy, Belinda, Jason Derulo and other artists.
 Pitbull provided the post-race concert at the Formula 1 United States Grand Prix at Circuit of the Americas on November 17, 2013.
 Pitbull hosted the 2013 American Music Awards on November 24, 2013.